NorSC/supervisor-search/_supervisors/becky-strachan.md

   Mooney, C. and Becker, B.A., 2020, September.
 Sense of Belonging: The intersectionality of self-identified minority status and gender in undergraduate computer science students.
 In United Kingdom & Ireland Computing Education Research conference. (pp. 24-30).

   González-González, C.S., García-Holgado, A. and García-Peñalvo, F.J., 2020, April.
 Strategies to introduce gender perspective in Engineering studies: a proposal based on self-diagnosis.
-In 2020 IEEE Global Engineering Education Conference (EDUCON) (pp. 1884-1890).
-IEEE.
+In 2020 IEEE Global Engineering Education Conference (EDUCON), pp. 1884-1890.

   Sathy, V. and Hogan, K.A., 2019.
 How to make your teaching more inclusive.
 The Chronicle of Higher Education, 7.